UCR-Robotics/UCR-Robotics/docs/aram/manipulator.rst

 5) Note that whenever a lab is used, its work area, instruments and accessories should be completely cleaned, wiped and disinfected.
-The lab provides all necessary wipes, solutions and disinfectants, so when you are at lab please wash/wipe your hands often, disinfect anything you touch and use, wear masks, keep safe distaning and take all other precautions to prevent the spread of the virus.
+The lab provides all necessary wipes, solutions and disinfectants, so when you are at the lab please wash/wipe your hands often, disinfect anything you touch and use, wear masks, keep safe distancing and take all other precautions to prevent the spread of the virus.

 Finally, keep in mind that: YOUR SAFETY IS THE MOST IMPORTANT THING!